-- Wide use of the published results beyond the CEE2ACT target countries; baseline assessments, stakeholder engagement and knowledge transfer strategy and programme, e-solutions, and roadmaps.
-Replication of CEE2ACT bottom- - Replication of CEE2ACT bottomup approaches in other countries lacking bioeconomy strategies. - Enabling CEE2ACT target groups to efficiently collaborate in a bottom-up approach to develop national bioeconomy strategies or action plans.
+- Wide use of the published results beyond the CEE2ACT target countries; baseline assessments, stakeholder engagement and knowledge transfer strategy and programme, e-solutions, and roadmaps. - Replication of CEE2ACT bottomup approaches in other countries lacking bioeconomy strategies. - Enabling CEE2ACT target groups to efficiently collaborate in a bottom-up approach to develop national bioeconomy strategies or action plans.